d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   sweeprolog-qq-mode-alist RET'.

-  If a quasi-quotation type does not have a matching mode in `sweeprolog-qq-mode-alist', the function `sweeprolog-qq-content-face' is used to determine a default face for quoted content.
+  If a quasi-quotation type does not have a matching mode in `sweeprolog-qq-mode-alist', Sweep highlights the quoted content with the `sweeprolog-qq-content' face.

   For more information about quasi-quotations in SWI-Prolog, see [library(quasi_quotations) in the SWI-Prolog manual].